Stay active during lockdown

 If you’re self-isolating (for example if you’re over 70, pregnant or have an underlying health condition) but feel well, you can go outside, but make sure to keep at least two metres away from other people.

-you shouldn’t leave home but that doesn’t mean you should stop moving.
+If you’re isolating because you, or someone you live with, is displaying symptoms of the virus, you shouldn’t leave home but that doesn’t mean you should stop moving.
 It’s really important to use movement and activity to break up your routine, but only if you feel well enough.

 Paths for All has developed a guide on how to keep active outdoors while keeping your distance.